 Seasonal Road Closures

 Crater Lake is one of the snowiest inhabited places in the USA.
 Each winter, deep snow forces us to close the park's Rim Drive and North Entrance to cars.
 Rim Drive becomes a trail for skiing and snowshoeing.
-The North Entrance road becomes a snowmobile trail.
-These roads close for the season with the first big October snowstorm, or on November 1, whichever comes first.
+The North Entrance Road becomes a snowmobile trail.
+These roads close for the season with the first big snowstorm, or on November 1, whichever comes first.

 Opening the Park's Roads